ulrich-matthis/sqlalchemy-challenge/README.md

+*Quick user note- For the FlaskAPI when entering dates into the url for start and start/end, dates must be entered in this format YYYY-MM-DD.

 # sqlalchemy-challenge

 For this week's challenge it was decided that it has been too long since a vacation has been planned, it was also determined